 In order to realize this secretive squall, quick burning pistol powders in small amounts are used.
 I had chosen the Hornady 195 BTHP, for many reasons but the most important one was that I was showing a large surplus in nothing else.
 After trying a few different loads, I found one that worked quite well.
 Using a mere 5 grains of Hi Skor 700X, the 195’s were hushing along just shy of the speed of sound.
 700X may not be the ideal powder for the blackout I know, but when you have fifteen pounds of it, you have to find a way to make it useful.
 The small case of the blackout yielded more consistent velocities than .308win based sub sonic loads.

 In no time at all, I found myself chuckling at the range.
 The incredibly quiet blackout was refreshing, and to my surprise it was pretty easy to get it to shoot well.
 I found myself calling cease fires, just so everybody could not hear the shot, followed by the distant metallic ping.
-Even my sub sonic loads had SD numbers in the low teens.
+Even my sub sonic loads had SD numbers in the low double digits.
 With practically no load development, I was shooting near sub MOA 5 shot groups.
 And the supersonic loads (150gr Hornady BTSP’s) shot at almost 2000fps were even better (all accuracy testing was done at 100yds).
 The recoil, or lack of it was extremely satisfying, I could many times see my own bullets flying in the air on their way to the target.
 Like every other Short Action Customs, LLC barrel that I own, this one shoots with meticulous repetition.
 The accuracy, recoil, and cheap plinking fun that I have had with this little kit has certainly changed my perspective on the blackout.

 100 yard 5 shot sub sonic groups, the top impact on both groups was 1st shot